Agricultural workers operate farm machinery.

 Animal breeders use their knowledge of genetics and animal science to select and breed animals that will produce offspring with desired traits and characteristics.
 For example, they breed chickens that lay more eggs, pigs that produce leaner meat, and sheep with more desirable wool.
 Other animal breeders breed and raise cats, dogs, and other household pets.

 To know which animals to breed and when to breed them, animal breeders keep detailed records.
-Breeders note animals’ health, size and weight, and the amount and quality of the product they produce.
+Breeders note animals’ health, size, and weight, as well as the amount and quality of the product they produce.
 Animal breeders also track the traits of animals’ offspring.